 Step 2: Enable Developer Options on Android

-Like we mentioned, the toggle is hidden by default under the “Developer options” menu.
+As we mentioned, the option itself is hidden by default under the “Developer options” menu.
 In order to enable OEM unlocking, you will first need to reveal/enable Developer Options in the phone’s settings.

 - Go to the app drawer and open “Settings”.